 Better flow for adding problems & removing confusing metadata

 Problems, renamed to insights, sit at the core of Filo.
 The flow of adding problems in v1 was too complex, so we’ve moved the optional metadata to a sidebar and left the mandatory fields unchanged.
 This made it more clear what was required and what was optional and it also allowed us to keep the whole screen above the fold.

 Feedback told us that our approach of ‘themes’ and ‘lenses’ was limiting.
 Instead of trying to force everyone to use our research methodology, we’ve taken a step back and allowed teams to input insights in whichever way they saw fit.

 Old repository (left) and the improved repository (right)

 Simplifying the library view

 With ‘themes’ and ‘lenses’ gone, there was no way to sort insights in the library anymore.
-This is why we’ve added folders in a sidebar, which helped us slim down the problems look as well — now displaying only an image and the title.
+This is why we’ve added folders and simplified the design — now displaying only an image and the title.
 This makes for a much simpler and intuitive interface.